Iota Herculis: Etymology

+Iota Herculis (Latinized from ι Herculis, abbreviated ι Her) is the star's Bayer designation.

+In Chinese astronomy, 天棓 (Tiān Bàng), meaning Celestial Flail, refers to an asterism consisting of ι Herculis, ξ Draconis, ν Draconis, β Draconis and γ Draconis.
+Consequently, ι Herculis itself is known as 天棓五 (Tiān Bàng wu, the Fifth Star of Celestial Flail).
+The IAU Working Group on Star Names adopted the name Tianbang for Iota Herculis A on 20 June 2026, after this Chinese constellation.

 Visibility

 The path of the north celestial pole among the stars due to the precession.
 Vega is the brightest star near the bottom, Iota Herculis is to the right near the −10,000 hatch mark.

 Iota Herculis is dim enough that in cities with a lot of light pollution it is unlikely to be visible with the naked eye.
 In rural areas it will usually be visible, and for much of the Northern Hemisphere the star is circumpolar and visible year around.

 Pole star

 As a visible star, the proximity of Iota Herculis to the precessional path the Earth's North Pole traces across the celestial sphere makes it a pole star, a title currently held by Polaris.
 In 10,000 BCE it was the pole star, and in the future it will be again.
 While Polaris is only 0.5° off the precessional path Iota Herculis is 4° off.